K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Discussion

 \section{Discussion}

-Acquisition of fully-sampled data is challenging and quite impractical in high-dimensional (e.g. dynamic/volumetric) MRI.
-This is a barrier to the development of DL reconstruction methods, as those commonly require high-quality training data.
-To address these challenges, we introduce the \emph{k}-band framework, which involves co-design of the acquisition and training strategies.
+Acquisition of fully sampled data is impractical in high-dimensional (e.g. dynamic/volumetric) MRI.
+This is a barrier to the development of DL reconstruction methods, which commonly require high-quality training data.
+To address these challenges, we introduce the \emph{k}-band framework, which involves co-designing the acquisition and training strategies.
 We propose the concept of \emph{SGD over k-space subsets}, where during training the gradients are computed using only \emph{k}-space bands, which can be acquired efficiently.
-We derive the method analytically and find two simple conditions under which it stochastically approximates the desired (but impractical) SGD with fully sampled \emph{k}-space data.
-Those correspond to randomization of the band orientation across scans and the use of a deterministic loss-weighting mask.
-We also demonstrate \emph{k}-band in an extensive set of numerical experiments.
-Our results indicate that \emph{k}-band obtains SoTA performance and high implementation stability, with the benefit of using only limited-resolution data.
+We derive the method analytically and find two simple conditions under which \emph{k}-band stochastically approximates the desired (but impractical) SGD with fully sampled \emph{k}-space data: the randomization of the band orientation across scans and the use of a deterministic loss-weighting mask.
+We also demonstrate \emph{k}-band in an extensive set of experiments.
+Our results indicate that \emph{k}-band obtains performance on-par with fully sampled reconstruction methods and high stability.
+Thus, despite being trained using only limited-resolution training data, \emph{k}-band is able to generalize to high-resolution data during inference.

 The main merit in this study is the introduction of a framework that enables training networks using only datasets that were acquired with reduced resolution in one dimension.
 This approach can be particularly advantageous for dynamic MRI, where there is an inherent tradeoff between the spatial and temporal resolutions.
-Reducing the spatial resolution can enable faster data sampling, which is beneficial for many applications, e.g., cardiac \cite{usman2013motion,schlemper2017deep}, Dynamic Contrast Enhanced \cite{zhang2015fast}, pulmonary \cite{jiang2018motion}, and 4D flow \cite{markl20124d}.
+Some applications include cardiac \cite{usman2013motion,schlemper2017deep}, dynamic contrast enhanced \cite{zhang2015fast}, pulmonary \cite{jiang2018motion}, and 4D flow \cite{markl20124d}.
 Moreover, as the scarcity of open-access raw MRI databases is a current bottleneck hindering the development of DL reconstruction techniques, the proposed strategy can pave the way towards easier creation of new databases.